Oils Oils, Fats & Health

 • Polyunsaturated fats are probably as good for you as monounsaturated fats.

-• Trans fats are probably not a whole lot worse than saturated fats.
+• Trans fats are probably not a whole lot worse than saturated fats,

 • Total Fat consumption should be reduced to less than 30% of the daily caloric intake.

-This doctrine, sometimes called the "Lipid Hypothesis", despite its popularity and support even from the U.S. Congress (as if Congress critters knew anything about nutrition), has some spectacular weaknesses which threaten to expose it as hocum and snake oil.
+This doctrine, sometimes called the "Lipid Hypothesis", despite its popularity and support even from the U.S. Congress (as if Congress critters knew anything about nutrition), has some spectacular weaknesses which threaten to expose it all as hocum and snake oil.

 • Various ethnic groups around the world eat diets extremely high in animal fats yet show low levels of heart disease.